platformsh/platformsh-docs/reference/platform-app-yaml.md

 > **Note**
-> The "home" directory is /app while your application will be mounted in /app/public (by default, you can define this yourself in you .app.platform.yaml file) so you might want to cd /app/public before running those.
+> The "home" directory is /app while your application will be mounted in /app/public (by default: you can define this yourself in your .platform.app.yaml file) - so you might want to `cd public` before running hooks.

-The hooks will be considered failed if the final command in them fails.
+The hooks are executed as a single script, so they will be considered failed only if the final command in them fails.
 To cause them to fail on the first failed command, add `set -e` to the beginning of the hook.

-After a Git push, you can see the results of the `deploy` hook in the `/var/log/deploy.log` file when logging to the environment via SSH.
+After a Git push, you can see the results of the `deploy` hook in the `/var/log/deploy.log` file when logged in to the environment via SSH.
 It contains the log of the execution of the deployment hook.
 For example:

 ```bash